tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 ## Model Overview

-This document defines a mechanism to model MPLS labeled routes as an augmentation of the the routing RIB data model defined in {{!RFC8349}} for IP prefix routes that are MPLS labelled.
+This document defines a mechanism to model MPLS labeled routes as an augmentation of the routing RIB data model defined in {{!RFC8349}} for IP prefix routes that are MPLS labeled.

 The other MPLS route(s) that are non-IP prefix routes are modelled by introducing a new "mpls" address-family RIB as per recommendation .